Schinizer/HackerNews/app/src/main/java/com/schinizer/hackernews/features/newsfeed/README.md

 # News Feed Feature
 Reads the top stories api and display top stories.
+It features pagination as a solution for scalibility.

 ## Implementation details
 The whole activity is implmented using a single `SuperRecyclerView`, inflating `view_news.xml`.